fernandabottecchia/spotify-imersao-alura/README.md

-Spotify landing page with HTML, CSS e JavaScript.
+Spotify landing page with HTML, CSS and JavaScript.